derekthompson80/projects/country_game/README.md

-# Therendrim Game Database
+# Country Game Database

-A web application for managing data from the Therendrim game using Flask and MySQL.
+A web application for managing data from the Country Game using Flask and MySQL.

 ## Prerequisites